“Prevent home fires. Protect what matters.”

 - Be careful with candles and lamps.
 Don’t leave candles burning unattended.
 Keep candles and lightbulbs far away from curtains and other fabrics.
 Keep them out of reach of children.
 Follow any instructions that come with your candles; don’t let them burn down too low or too long, since this might cause the glass container, if there is one, to break.
 Don’t drape fabric over lampshades, as these can ignite.

 Have your heating system and dryer checked routinely.
 Have a professional look over the heating system each year, as the temperatures fall and before you turn the unit on for the season.
-Always clean out your lint collection trap, and consider having your dryer cabinet professionally cleaned every couple of years, as particles can accumulate near the heating element.
-Don’t leave home when your dryer is on.
+Always clean out the lint collection trap of your dryer, and consider getting your dryer professionally cleaned every couple of years, as particles can accumulate near the heating element.
+Don’t leave home when your dryer is in use.
+Make sure there is a smoke detector in close proximity to your dryer.

 If you smoke, be mindful of your habits.
 Cigarettes are the leading cause of fire deaths in the U.S. and Canada.
 Consider smoking outside only.
 The USFA encourages the use of a deep ashtray and soaking the ashes in water.
 Avoid smoking when drowsy, never smoke in bed, and always make sure your cigarette butts are extinguished before you throw them out.